 However, a con to this kind of wood glue is that any slight exposure to formaldehyde could lead to skin allergies.

 The third lesser-used MDF glue includes epoxy.

 Epoxies are two-set glues that can work as slow-set or fast-set variations.

 Slow-set epoxies could take around 24 hours to set and around a week to cure.

 Few Other Alternatives:

-Besides the above, there are few other adhesives that can be used to glue MDF.
+Besides the above, there are a few other adhesives that can be used to glue MDF.
 These include:

 - Hot Glue

 - Cyanoacrylate Super Glue

 All these waterproof sealants are commercially available online at stores like Amazon and can be bought hassle-free.